Henry Clark Barlow: Legacy

 Barlow left by will £1,000 to University College, London, for the endowment of an annual course of lectures on the Divina Commedia, as well as the books and prints, in his library which related to Dante and Italian history and literature.
 He also left £500l to the Geological Society.

+Collections

+University College London holds two collections relating to Barlow: the Dante collection was founded on his bequest of books in 1876, and the related documents form the Barlow Papers.